charhart/spark-dev-u/README.md

   Type=Application
   Icon=/usr/share/app-install/icons/spark_logo.png
   ```
+  4. You might also have to give it permissions
+    1. Right Click icon, Properties > Permissions
+    2. Check 'Allow executing file as program'
 10. Update log4j, so it doesn't spit out a ton of messages
   1. `cd ~/bin/spark`
   2. `vim conf/log4j.properties` (or use whatever editor your like)